About our project

 In addition to reading about our initiative on this website, here is a one-page NewsQ Brief (April 2020).

-Definitions and Recommendations
+Principles and Recommendations

 Panels.
 In its effort to support broad constructive engagement on the question of news quality, the NewsQ Initiative hosts a series of panels.
 NewsQ Panels are composed of journalists, journalism experts, and technologists, and review specific cases of news ranking and recommendation to understand whether generalizable guidance or principles regarding quality journalism—interpretable both by algorithms and by journalists—might emerge.

-- 2020 Panel Reports:
+- 2020 Panel Reports

 - “The Local News Landscape is Broken: NewsQ Panel Review of Platform Products” by Gabriel Kahn with Meredith Clark, Al Cross, Claudia Irizarry Aponte, Mandy Jenkins, David Kroman